TV Tropes Needs Your Help

 , the story of which was rewritten into a novel and later incorporated into the backstory of Warcraft III

 .
 According to some, the first Warcraft game began as a Warhammer adaption that Blizzard was making before the license was rescinded.
-This may or may not be true, but the first Warcraft game Orcs were quite similiar to the older Warhammer Orcs.
+This may or may not be true, but the first Warcraft game Orcs were quite similar to the older Warhammer Orcs.

 Although the two groups are significantly different, they usually share both a monstrous, primitive appearance and conflict with humanity and the other Five Races